Ben Henshall: Professional career

 On 17 April 2023, Henshall signed a two-year deal with the Perth Wildcats of the National Basketball League (NBL).
 In his NBL debut on 1 October 2023, he scored a game-high 24 points in a 110–99 loss to the South East Melbourne Phoenix.
 He became the first Australian to top score on debut in the NBL and joined Joe Ingles as the only player under the age of 20 to score 20 points on debut.
 He lacked further opportunities over the rest of the season however, and didn't have another double-figure game.
-He appeared in 16 games for the Wildcats in 2023–24, averaging 3.1 points and 1.3 rebounds per game.
+He appeared in 16 games for the Wildcats in the 2023–24 season, averaging 3.1 points and 1.3 rebounds per game.

-Henshall joined the Otago Nuggets for the 2024 New Zealand NBL season.
+Henshall joined the Otago Nuggets of the New Zealand National Basketball League (NZNBL) for the 2024 season.
 On 5 May, he recorded 31 points and 10 rebounds in a 107–94 win over the Nelson Giants.
 He had two more 31-point games.
 In 15 games, he averaged 19.9 points, 6.9 rebounds, 4.2 assists and 1.5 steals per game.

 Early in the 2024–25 NBL season, Henshall seized his chances and earned a spot in the Wildcats' starting five.
 After missing all 10 of his field goal attempts on 25 October against the Sydney Kings, Henshall responded a week later with a career-high 26 points and five 3-pointers in a 113–105 win over the Illawarra Hawks.
 In 32 games, he averaged 9.4 points, 3.4 rebounds, 2.6 assists and 1.0 steals per game.

 In April 2025, Henshall moved to the United States to begin his campaign to get selected in the 2025 NBA draft.
 At the end of the month, he officially declared for the draft, but later withdrew his name in June.

 On 1 August 2025, Henshall re-signed with the Wildcats on a two-year deal.
 Early in the 2025–26 NBL season, he was moved to a bench role.
+He returned to the starting line-up mid-season after import David Duke Jr. sustained an injury, and began focusing on becoming a defensive star.
+His move to the point guard role saw him produce career-best numbers.
+He finished the season averaging 8.9 points, 3.5 rebounds and 2.9 assists while shooting 43 per cent from the field.

+Following the 2025–26 NBL season, Henshall began pursuing U.S. college eligibility.

+College career

+On 7 July 2026, Henshall signed with the Ole Miss Rebels of the Southeastern Conference in the NCAA Division I.